dschnare/jsonfilter/Readme.md

 Where `filter` can either be a command to use to filter all string values or a path to a JSON file.
 See the [filter package](filter) for more details on filtering.

+If no JSON is specified as an argument then it is expected to be piped into stdin.

 # Packages

 **[filter](filter)** - Package filter implements a JSON filter that filters all string values found in JSON data.